 In early March 2009 we conducted further processing experiments, on the basis of the success of the above trials, using 40 Macrozamia fraseri seeds sourced from Bold Park bushland.
 These were collected by staff from the Botanic Gardens and Parks Authority (BGPA) under our advice and observation to ensure that only ‘physiologically ripe’ seeds were collected.
 Several days before harvest we had identified a couple of disintegrating female cones to ensure that only “ripe” fruit were targeted for collection.
 We observed some “fresh” seeds but as these did not appear ripe, that is, they lacked the distinctive all-pervading ripeness odour, we did not collect them.
-Seeds that were collected displayed a bright red seed coat, possessed an odour and showed no obvious signs of animal predation or decay.
-In some cases insect activity, native and non-native, was present (see Plate 5-7).
+Seeds that were collected displayed a bright red seed coat, possessed an odour and showed no obvious signs of animal predation or decay, although in some cases insect activity, native and non-native, was present (see Plates 7-9).

 Variability in Macrozamia Seed Production